+This morning Google announced a brand new Google+ page for Android Developers.
 The goal is to create “a place for Android developers everywhere to meet, share, and connect with the people behind the Android developer experience”.
 The Android Developer Relations team will be hosting Google+ Hangouts from this page, and even calling in some external developers … Read more…

 Last night Google posted a tweet from @AndroidDev mentioning a new badge available for Android developers.
 If you’ve currently got an app on the Market, you can download the official badge titled “Available in Android Market” to place on your website.
 This is designed to help standardize the Android branding experience, and ensure your app marketing looks professional.